hasura/learn-graphql/tutorials/mobile/android-apollo/tutorial-site/content/introduction.md

 ## Will this course teach Android concepts as well?
-No, we will be simulating a scenario where we already have a GraphQL API and the basic UI of a android app built.
+No, we will be simulating a scenario where we already have a GraphQL API and the basic UI of an android app built.
 Our task in this scenario is to integrate the GraphQL APIs into our android app to build a complete and working app.